eksctl-io/eksctl/userdocs/src/usage/vpc-networking.md

 ## Custom Cluster DNS address

-There are two ways of overwriting the DNS server IP address used for all the internal and external DNS lookups (this is, the equivalent of the `--cluster-dns` flag for the `kubelet`).
+There are two ways of overwriting the DNS server IP address used for all the internal and external DNS lookups.
+This is the equivalent of the `--cluster-dns` flag for the `kubelet`.

 The first, is through the `clusterDNS` field.
 [Config files](../schema) accept a `string` field called `clusterDNS` with the IP address of the DNS server to use.